Seasonal Freebie

 100 Year Old Directed Drawing

-Directed drawings are another super simple activity to complete virtually.
-You can complete the 100 year old directed drawing by personally drawing each step, or you can share your screen, and have your students follow along.
+Directed drawings are another super simple activity to complete!
+You can complete the 100 year old directed drawing by personally drawing each step, or you can project your screen on your whiteboard, and have your students follow along.
 This might also be a fun time to share a few pictures of 100 year old people you have found online.
 Discuss their features and how you can tell they might be 100 years old.
 You may even ask your class to tell what they will do when they themselves are 100 years old.

 100th Day Mystery Cam Pictures